 Welcome!
-I'm a PhD student at the University of Chicago Harris School of Public Policy.
+I'm a PhD candidate at the University of Chicago Harris School of Public Policy.
 I combine historical data and quasi-experimental methods to study topics in labor and public economics.
-I am primarily interested in understanding how public policies may have affected inequality and intergenerational mobility in the U.S. I am also interested in the effects of public policy and technological change on women's labor supply.
+I am primarily interested in understanding how public policies may have affected inequality and intergenerational mobility in the U.S. I also have an interest in the effects of public policy and technological change on women's labor supply.

 Before graduate school, I received a BS in Economics from Brigham Young University and worked as a Research Professional at the University of Chicago Booth School of Business.
 If you'd like to talk about research or are considering applying to PhD programs in economics or public policy, feel free to email me at adoxey@uchicago.edu.